SSPRIT Secretary & Public Relations Officer

 “We have approximately 30 dedicated walkers, 5-10 full time runners, and many people who will be joining in as we reach communities along the way.
 The Longest Walk 5.2 will have 8-10 Leaders, a full time cook, 3 trucks, 2 cars as support vehicles and a storage trailer for necessary supplies.
 This walk will take 165 days to complete covering approximately 3,946 miles.
 Your support is greatly appreciated!” – Bobby Wallace.

-For more information about The Longest Walk 5.2, Please Visit: http://www.longestwalk.us
+To learn more about The Longest Walk 5.2, please visit: http://www.longestwalk.us